Caeldeth/loures/Lore/Duplico-Peasant-Guide-To-Roleplaying.md

 + "Who are you?" - a simple questionnaire in an attempt to show you who your character is. and provide a small background.
 I suggest you read this first.

 + The World - This piece includes ways I suggest to tie your character into the fantasy world of Temuair.
-These kinds of things are most notable; includes several law citations and "don’ts”.
+These kinds of things are most notable; includes several law citations and "don'ts”.
 It is second in importance only to the things you learn on your own from "Who are you?"

 + Using the Old Tongue - This gives advanced suggestions into using Gaelic, the Old Tongue, to make your character's speech more authentic.
 This also gives suggestions in the use of accents.